izzyreal/vmpc-docs/controls.rst

 Manage Recordings (iPadOS)
 --------------------------
-Since the direct-to-disk recordings are not visible in the LOAD, SAVE and Directory screens, we need some other way to remove them when we don't need them anymore.
+Since the direct-to-disk recordings are not visible in the :code:`LOAD`, :code:`SAVE` and :code:`Directory` screens, we need some other way to remove them when we don't need them anymore.
 That's what the Recording Manager is for.

 .. figure:: images/controls/folder.png
    :width: 50 px